ChiWang/LinuxHome/README.md

 Others:

-    .vimback        // backup of files edited by vim (created by .zshrc) .Trash          // rm XX into it            (created by .zshrc)
+    .vimback        // backup of files edited by vim (created by .zprofile) .Trash          // rm XX into it            (created by .zprofile)